 ST elevation MI — Early reperfusion with percutaneous coronary intervention (PCI) or fibrinolytic agents improves outcomes in patients with symptoms suggestive of an acute myocardial infarction (MI) who have ST segment elevation, new or presumably new left bundle branch block that obscures ST segment analysis, or a true posterior MI.
 Primary PCI, usually consisting of angioplasty with stenting, has become a particularly attractive strategy in elderly patients without shock .
 (See "Primary percutaneous coronary intervention versus fibrinolysis in acute ST elevation myocardial infarction: Clinical trials" and "Fibrinolytic therapy in acute ST elevation myocardial infarction: Initiation of therapy".)

 Non-ST elevation MI — Patients with an acute non-ST elevation (non-Q) wave MI (NSTEMI) pose different issues.
 Fibrinolysis in these patients increases the risk of intracranial hemorrhage and does not appear to improve cardiac outcomes at least in part because the infarct-related artery is not occluded in 60 to 85 percent of cases [3-6].
-(See "Fibrinolytic (thrombolytic) agents in unstable angina and acute non-ST elevation myocardial infarction".)

 The role of "primary PCI" performed within two hours in NSTEMI is also uncertain as the major trials that compared this modality to fibrinolysis involved patients who were eligible for fibrinolysis (ie, with an STEMI).
 (See "Primary percutaneous coronary intervention versus fibrinolysis in acute ST elevation myocardial infarction: Clinical trials".)